ayeibithao/convene-exam/README.md

 ## Landing Page Exam

 1. Download the design mockup and assets for the landing page from the following link:
+   a.
 Landing Page Mockup
+   b.
 Landing Page Assets
+   c.
 Landing Page Copy and Meta-tags

 ## Requirements: